alessandrowb/WoboStaff/README.md

 **Summary**

 Do you wonder what time is it where your co-workers live?

-This app will use the HipChat API to retrieve the list of the Wobo HipChat users and it will display them grouped by their timezones.
+WoboStaff uses the HipChat API to retrieve the list of the Wobo HipChat users and it will display them grouped by their timezones.

-The app also stores a local copy of the data retrieved and it will try to use it if there is no network connection available.
+The app also stores a local copy of the data retrieved and it will use it when there is no network connection available.

+When launching the app for the first time you will need to enter a valid HipChat API token with scope "View Group", you can create it from your HipChat account settings and just paste it in the app settings panel.

 <div align="center">
         <img width="45%" height="640px" src="/../screenshots/sc1.jpg" alt="Sc1.jpg"</img>